notion-enhancer/tweaks/even padding on code blocks.md

 # Even padding on code blocks

-**last tested/working:** Nov 7, 2020
+**last tested/working:** Nov 18, 2020

 **author(s):** [@fabiosangregorio](https://github.com/fabiosangregorio)

 > Top and bottom paddings are different with respect to left and right in code blocks.
-This tweak reduces the top and bottom padding to match the left and ritght ones.
+This tweak reduces the top and bottom padding to match the left and right ones.

 _before tweak_